UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/AndroidStudioUserInterface/AndroidStudioUserInterface.md

 - An **Activity** is one of the core components of an Android application
 - Each screen is considered an **activity**
   - The point at which the application makes contact with users
-  - Constructed using XML layout files and a Java class
 - Planning a program
   1. Gather and analyze the program requirements
   2. Design the user interface